-Sleeves this season are all about looking forward and not looking back (don't worry the 80's aren't making a reappearance) sleeves are getting a contemporary remodelling.
+Sleeves this season are all about looking forward and not looking back (don't worry the 80's aren't making a reappearance), sleeves are getting a contemporary remodelling for 2021 wedding dress trends.
 Suiting almost any style or shape of dress, sleeves can be personalised to add subtle flair, elegance or make a bold statement.

 Long, short, puffy and in-between, being such a versatile element, the design options are limitless.
 A puff sleeve can add soft and subtle highlights to the shoulders, whereas short capped sleeves give a modern princess vibe.
 Vintage lace sleeves are the perfect accompaniment for the boho bride and brides looking for an off the shoulder dress can add soft draping sleeves for an out-of-this-world delicate yet romantic feel.